nhsconnect/prm-practice-migration-staging/guide/07-go-live.md

 layout: page_with_sidebar
 permalink: /guide/go-live
 title: Go-Live
-subtitle:  The beginning of the new supplier’s solution
+subtitle:  The beginning of the new supplier’s system
 nextpage: /guide/post-go-live
 previouspage: /guide/cutover
 breadcrumbparent: /guide
 ---

-Following directly after Cutover, the practice ‘Sign off’ the Go-Live data, and commences the beginning of the new supplier’s solution.
+Following directly after Cutover, the practice ‘Sign off’ the Go-Live data, and commences the beginning of the new supplier’s system.

-* The old solution is now read only and available for another 45 days as standard - **check this with your old supplier to ensure that they do not terminate access early.**
+* The old system is now read only and available for another 45 days as standard - **check this with your old supplier to ensure that they do not terminate access early.**

 * Third party solutions should come back online.